-Fig.8 Quasi optimal algorithm
+Fig. 14.
+Quasi optimal algorithm

-A vector of H is the function of objective function F(X).
-As a result of reproducing of this step we get the new values of all co-ordinates of vector X.

-On the basis of the ideas, presented in [32] and the determinations defined above, one of the possible variants of the quasi-optimal algorithm has been developed.
-It is clear that TSO1 and MTSO1 will implement their strategy on one step of the optimization method.
-In what follows, we will take into account that these strategies are defined as separate blocks and can be used in the main algorithm.

-Initial switching points of control vector of $S_1$ and $S_2$ are set, where for example $S_1$ =1 and $S_2$ = $S_1$ +n.
-The parameter of n can take on values 1, 2, ...
-An algorithm begins with MTSO.
-Then it is switching on TSO in the point of $S_1$ .
-TSO is executed till switching on MTSO in the point of $S_2$ .
-Then MTSO is further executed to the moment of $T_I + j{max}$ , where $T_I$ is set a number in a range 10-40, and by a $j{max}$ number in a range 20-80.
-The values of derivative function of Lyapunov $W_I(t)$ are memorized from the step $T_I$ till the step $T_I + j{max}$ .
-All calculation repeats oneself at the change of switch points on the step of dS.
-The values of relative derivative function of Lyapunov are again memorized, but it already $W_2(t)$ .
+It is assumed that this variant of algorithm is based only on two switching of control vector.
+Initial switching points of control vector of S_1 and S_2 are set, where for example S_1 =1 and S_2 = S_1 +n.
+The parameter of n can take on values 1, 2, An algorithm begins with MTSO.
+Then it is switching on TSO in the point of S_1 .
+TSO is executed till switching on MTSO in the point of S_2 .
+MTSO is further executed to the moment of T_1 + T_1 + T_2 + T_2 + T_3 + T_4

+Lyapunov are again memorized, but it already $W_2(t)$.
 A calculation repeats oneself at a next change on the step of dS and $W_3(t)$ is determined.
-Then the obtained results are analyzed and the value of the main criterion C is produced.
+The analysis of the got results then make and the value of basic criterion of C are produced.

-VI.
-BASIC CRITERION OF PRINCIPAL ALGORITHM
+6 Basic Criterion of Principal Algorithm

-We will consider the results of analysis of designing process of nonlinear circuit represented on Fig. 9.
-Ebers-Moll static model of transistor [31] is used for the analysis.
+We will consider the results of analysis of designing process of nonlinear circuit represented on Fig. 15.
+At designing of this amplifier, the quasi optimal strategy of designing has a time gain more than 1600 times comparing with traditional approach [33].

-Fig.9 Operational amplifier
+Fig. 15.
+Operational amplifier.